diefenbach/django-lfc/docs/general/overview.rst

 Templates
 ---------

-The content of a page is displayed by templates.
+The content of a page is displayed by :term:`templates`.
 By default there are just a small bunch of templates (more can be added by 3rd-party developers):

     - Plain